jailukanna/learning-python/08_full_django/login_registration/readme.md

 # Assignment: Login and Registration

+**Note**
+This file is 1 of 2 projects which achieve the same functionality.
+V2 handles error generation differently when it comes to validations, and thus is contained in its own project.
+This project takes the approach of generating django-messages errors within the models.py file, but could potentially be hazardous to spoofed routes, as the entire request object is passed to models.py.
+I don't know how absolutely weak or strong this method is, so I am saving 2 versions of this project, one which passes the entire request object, another which does not, and am going to later try and hack/break them and see what goes down.

+See `login_registration_2` for the version of this project where the request object is more protected.

 Rebuild the Login and Registration assignment from the flask chapter, this time using Django.

 We’ve learned how to integrate models, validations, and controllers to our projects.
 Our next goal is to create a fully functional login and registration app!
 This will combine your knowledge of MVC patterns, validations, and password encryption.